alvinedrada/alvinedrada.github.io/essays/smart-questions.md

 ## Question A: Smart or Not?

-This part of the essay I will be giving you a question from the online , and from first glance think to yourself if this question is a "smart" question or a "not so smart" question.
+This part of the essay I will be giving you a question from the online question and answer forum for programmers ["Stack Overflow"](https://stackoverflow.com/), and from first glance think to yourself if this question is a "smart" question or a "not so smart" question.

 ## Question B: Smart or Not?